 The following shows primary CBBE model core elements;

-A luxury brand such as Rolex, which has one of the best quality and price ratios within the industry, must also emphasise leading the human cultures towards a sustainable and healthy way of living.
+A luxury brand such as Rolex, which has one of the best quality and price ratios within the industry, must also emphasis leading the human cultures towards a sustainable and healthy way of living.
 The brand must, in time, integrate the specific CBBE model core elements and establish itself as the leader in classy as well healthy way of living.

-The Rolex CBBE Model has been presented in the chart below.
 This CBBE model example presents conclusive points associated with the study;

 CBBE model for Rolex (source: information obtained from Davis et al., 2013, Stoner et al., 2014 and various other sources)

 Rolex positions itself as a high-quality luxury brand targeting premium customers, but its strength lies in building a strong reputation across all segments of society, maintaining a leading position through performance, brand salience, imagery, resonance, and quality.